-There was also insufficient evidence of the audit team's consideration of the disclosures of this assumption within the financial statements.
+There was also insufficient evidence of the audit team's consideration of the disclosures of this

-• Indicators of impairment - Management concluded that there were no significant indicators of
+Indicators of impairment - Management concluded that there were no significant indicators of

-Forecast Cash Flow Adjustment - The level of expected operating costs was significantly higher costs was under-performance in the current year.
-The audit team did not sufficiently challenge management as to whether the current with IAS 8, and therefore required a prior period adjustment.
+• Forecast Cash Flow Adjustment - The level of expected operating costs was significantly higher during under-performance in the current year.
+The audit team did not sufficiently challenge management as to whether the during underperformance included within operating costs represented a material prior period error, in line with IAS 8, and therefore required a prior period adjustment.